History of slavery

+In modern times, human trafficking remains an international problem.
 Slavery in the 21st century continues and generates an estimated $150 billion in annual profits.
 Populations in regions with armed conflict are especially vulnerable, and modern transportation has made human trafficking easier.
-In 2019, there were an estimated 40 million people worldwide subject to some form of slavery - 25% were children.
-Sixty-one percent are used for forced labor, mostly in the private sector.
-Thirty-eight percent live in forced marriages.
-Other types of modern slavery are prison labor, sex trafficking, and sexual slavery.
+In 2019, there were an estimated 40.3 million people worldwide subject to some form of slavery, and 25% were children.
+24.9 million are used for forced labor, mostly in the private sector; 15.4 million live in forced marriages.
+Forms of slavery include domestic labour, forced labour in manufacturing, fishing, mining and construction, and sexual slavery.

 Prehistoric and ancient slavery

-Evidence of slavery predates written records; the practice has existed in many cultures. and can be traced back 11,000 years ago due to the conditions created by the invention of agriculture during the Neolithic Revolution.
+Evidence of slavery predates written records; the practice has existed in many cultures and can be traced back 11,000 years ago due to the conditions created by the invention of agriculture during the Neolithic Revolution.
 Economic surpluses and high population densities were conditions that made mass slavery viable.

-Slavery occurred in civilizations including ancient Egypt, ancient China, the Akkadian Empire, Assyria, Babylonia, Persia, ancient Israel, ancient Greece, ancient India, the Roman Empire, the Arab Islamic Caliphate and Sultanate, Nubia and the pre-Columbian civilizations of the Americas.
+Slavery occurred in civilizations including ancient Egypt, ancient China, the Akkadian Empire, Assyria, Babylonia, Persia, ancient Israel, ancient Greece, ancient India, the Roman Empire, the Arab Islamic Caliphates and Sultanates, Nubia, Aksum the pre-colonial empires of Sub-Saharan Africa, and the pre-Columbian civilizations of the Americas.
 Ancient slavery consists of a mixture of debt-slavery, punishment for crime, prisoners of war, child abandonment, and children born to slaves.